Brighton Jones LLC Trims Holdings in Heritage Financial Co. (NASDAQ:HFWA)

-Brighton Jones LLC trimmed its holdings in shares of Heritage Financial Co.
-(NASDAQ:HFWA – Free Report) by 56.7% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+Brighton Jones LLC cut its stake in Heritage Financial Co.
+(NASDAQ:HFWA – Free Report) by 56.7% in the 2nd quarter, according to the company in its most recent disclosure with the SEC.
 The institutional investor owned 10,914 shares of the financial services provider’s stock after selling 14,289 shares during the quarter.
-Brighton Jones LLC’s holdings in Heritage Financial were worth $176,000 as of its most recent filing with the Securities & Exchange Commission.
+Brighton Jones LLC’s holdings in Heritage Financial were worth $176,000 at the end of the most recent quarter.

-In other news, Director Brian Charneski bought 5,000 shares of Heritage Financial stock in a transaction on Wednesday, September 13th.
-The shares were purchased at an average price of $16.70 per share, for a total transaction of $83,500.00.
-Following the acquisition, the director now owns 36,540 shares of the company’s stock, valued at $610,218.
-The acquisition was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+In related news, Director Brian Charneski bought 5,000 shares of the stock in a transaction dated Wednesday, September 13th.
+The stock was bought at an average price of $16.70 per share, with a total value of $83,500.00.
+Following the purchase, the director now owns 36,540 shares in the company, valued at approximately $610,218.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
 1.80% of the stock is currently owned by corporate insiders.

 Heritage Financial (NASDAQ:HFWA – Get Free Report) last released its earnings results on Thursday, July 20th.
 The financial services provider reported $0.48 earnings per share for the quarter, missing analysts’ consensus estimates of $0.49 by ($0.01).
 Heritage Financial had a net margin of 25.63% and a return on equity of 9.59%.
 The company had revenue of $77.35 million during the quarter, compared to the consensus estimate of $64.90 million.
 During the same period last year, the firm posted $0.52 EPS.
-As a group, sell-side analysts forecast that Heritage Financial Co. will post 1.9 EPS for the current year.
+Equities analysts predict that Heritage Financial Co. will post 1.9 earnings per share for the current fiscal year.

 Heritage Financial Dividend Announcement